 Founded in 2010, Ring Sarasota handbell ensemble features advanced handbell ringers from New Port Richey, St. Petersburg, Bradenton, Sarasota and Englewood.
 The group performs a wide variety of music, from classical to Americana, Armed Forces tributes to original compositions written specifically for handbells.

-Now in its seventh season, Ring Sarasota, the area’s premier handbell ensemble, is making music throughout the Gulf Coast.
+Now in its eighth season, Ring Sarasota, the area’s premier handbell ensemble, is making music throughout the Gulf Coast.
 With a passion for playing, these spirited musicians captivate audiences age seven to seventy-seven with a unique combination of entertainment, education, and community engagement.